 What is a care manager?

-When most people think of health insurance, they probably think of the purely transactional basics—you pay a specified amount of money to receive a specified amount of health care services.
+When most people think of health coverage, they probably think of the purely transactional basics—you pay a specified amount of money to receive a specified amount of health care services.
 Maybe you only need it a couple of times a year for a check-up or when you get sick.
-What many don’t realize is how much more care is provided when a health insurance plan member has a chronic illness and requires more than the standard preventive care.
+What many don’t realize is how much more care is provided when a health plan member has a chronic illness and requires more than the standard preventive care.

 Care management is officially defined as “coordinated health care for plan members who are at risk for or have suffered a catastrophic health episode or who have a condition that could lead to an increased use of services.”
 But what does that really mean and how does it work?
 Let’s take a look at what care managers do and how they help.